luisphelipe/CLRS/20_data-structures/README.md

 This would make both ENQUEUE and DEQUEUE work at worst on O(N), and at best on O(1) when calling the same command more than once.

-Here is a example ilustrating the states of stack A and B through a series of command calls
+Here is an example ilustrating the states of stack A and B through a series of command calls

 ```
     ENQUEUE 1 - A: 1      B: